ggjara/al-folio/_pages/dashboard.md

 years: [2021]
 nav: false
 ---
-In 2021/2022, while serving as an Advisor to the Minister of Health at the Chilean Ministry of Health, I developed a comprehensive COVID-19 Dashboard to assist in the country's response to the pandemic.
+In 2021/2022, while serving as an Advisor to the Minister of Health at the Chilean Ministry of Health, I developed Chile's official COVID-19 Dashboard to assist in the country's response to the pandemic.

-The application features a wealth of data on all 346 Chilean communes, encompassing information on COVID-19 cases, testing, hospital and ICU admissions, fatalities, and vaccination rates.
+The application features data on all 346 Chilean communes, encompassing information on COVID-19 cases, testing, hospital and ICU admissions, fatalities, and vaccination rates.

-This vital tool plays a significant role in informing crucial decisions made by the President, ministers, and regional departments, impacting the lives of over 19 million Chilean citizens.
-By providing essential data, the Dashboard aids in determining effective vaccine distribution and implementing quarantine measures to ensure public health and safety.
+This tool imforms crucial decisions made by the President, ministers, and regional departments, impacting the lives of over 19 million Chilean citizens.
+It helps determining effective vaccine distribution, implementing quarantine measures, among others.

 <div class="embed-responsive embed-responsive-16by9" style="margin-bottom: 20px;">
    <iframe class="embed-responsive-item"